How Do You Forgive?

-In 1956, five American missionaries headed to the rainforest of the eastern Amazon in Ecuador to make a second visit to the Huaorani tribe, which anthropologists said was the most vicious, violent society on the face of the earth.
+In 1956, five American missionaries headed to the rainforest of the eastern Amazon in Equator on a second visit to the Huaorani tribe, which anthropologists said was the most vicious, violent society on the face of the earth.
 They had a culture of killing, and studies showed 60 percent of the tribe died by homicide.

-As soon as the missionaries got out of the plane, they were speared to death by members of the tribe.
-The brutal murders made news around the world and the cover of Life magazine, Time, and Newsweek.
-Many newspapers reported the deaths of these men, who included Nate Saint and Jim Elliot.
+After the missionaries got out of the plane, they were speared to death by members of the tribe.
+The brutal murders made news around the world and the cover of Life, Time, and Newsweek magazines.
+Many newspapers reported the deaths of these men, including Nate Saint and Jim Elliot.

-A couple years later, Elisabeth and Valerie Elliot, wife and daughter of Jim, and Rachel Saint, sister of Nate, moved into the Huaorani village to show love and forgiveness and minister to the people who had killed their family.
-Eventually, Mincaye, the leader of the tribe, and the five men who participated in the missionary murders all became Christians.
+A couple of years later, Jim’s wife and daughter, Elisabeth and Valerie Elliot, and Nate’s sister, Rachel Saint, moved into the Huaorani village to show love and forgiveness and minister to the people who had killed their family.
+Eventually, Mincaye, the leader of the tribe, and the men who participated in the missionary murders all became Christians.

-The kind of forgiveness that Elisabeth Elliot and Rachel Saint modeled doesn’t make sense until God has forgiven you.
+The kind of forgiveness that Elisabeth Elliot and Rachel Saint modeled doesn’t make sense until you have been forgiven by God.
 Once you’ve experienced it, how do you forgive?
 You do the four things that these women did:

-Relinquish your right to get even. >Romans 12:19 says, “Don’t try to get even.
+Relinquish your right to get even.
+Romans 12:19 says, “Don’t try to get even.
 Let God take revenge” (CEV).
 Leave it up to God.
-He’ll take care of it, and he’ll do a much better job than you ever could.
+He’ll take care of it, and he’ll handle things much better than you ever could.

 Respond to evil with good.
 How can you tell when you’ve completely forgiven someone?
-You actually pray for God to bless the person who hurt you.
-The Bible says, “Do good to those who hate you, bless those who curse you, pray for those who mistreat you” (Luke 6:27b-28 NIV).
+You can actually pray for God to bless the person who hurt you.
+The Bible says.
+“Do good to those who hate you, bless those who curse you, pray for those who mistreat you” (Luke 6:27-28 NIV).

 Repeat these steps as long as necessary.
-Peter asked Jesus in Matthew 18:21, “How many times should I forgive someone who does something wrong to me?
-Is seven times enough?”
-Jesus replied, “Not just seven times, but seventy-seven times!”
-(CEV) Sometimes forgiveness has to be continual.
+Peter asked Jesus in Matthew 18:21-22, “‘How many times should I forgive someone who does something wrong to me?
+Is seven times enough?’
+Jesus answered, ‘Not just seven times, but seventy-seven times!’”
+(CEV).
+Sometimes forgiveness has to be continual.

 Talk It Over